salassep/movie-list-mobile-crud-app/README.md

-# posttest7_1915016099_salassepkardianto
+# Movie List Mobile App

-A new Flutter project.
+A mobile application used for managing movie lists (CRUD)

 ## Getting Started